Parallel Trends and Dynamic Choices: Parallel Trends under Dynamic Treatment Choices

 It is helpful to conceive of an individual's status in each period (treated/untreated) as ``arms'' (risky/safe) in a multi-armed bandit model.
 There is some learning about the mean returns from pulling these arms.
 That is, the decision-makers update beliefs based on past realized outcomes.

 We start with a restriction that there is only learning from and about the treated arm.
 In other words, the mean return of the untreated arm is known to decision-makers at the outset, and pulling the untreated arm yields no information about the treated arm.
 This corresponds to a simple two-armed bandit model with a safe and a risky arm.
 The absence of treatment represents the status quo, and the treatment represents a new action (e.g., productivity in a new job, firm entry into a new market, or the effects of a new policy or a new drug).
+Note that in the case of a pre-treatment period, this example would assume there is essentially no learning from the past outcome.